Doomhowl-Interactive/basalt/README.md

 ## Dependencies

 Windows 8/10/11

 - Visual Studio 22 or latest VS Build Tools

+1. Clone this repo **recursively** to download all required files.
-Open with Visual Studio or compile via MSBuild.
+2. Open with Visual Studio or compile via MSBuild.

 **SDL3 (master branch of SDL) is now statically compiled with basalt, so no extra DLLs are needed!**